 I have a lot to be thankful for this Mother’s Day.
-I have two children whom I love dearly, and a husband who always plans something to make me feel special, so I truly couldn’t ask for more.
+I have three children whom I love dearly, and a husband who always plans something to make me feel special, so I truly couldn’t ask for more.
 However, I have come to realize, both through personal pain and the pain of others, that while … More A Call to All Women this Mothers Day

 I was 12 when my parents pulled a packet of bright yellow papers out of a drawer and placed them in front of me.
 My young eyes fell onto the pages filled with verses, and fill in the blanks as Mom and Dad slowly and lovingly led me through a study about what communion … More Communion: Sacred or Snack?